What’s making the news work wise this month

 Along with a daily journey into nature, there will be workshops to reflect, paint, move & write to energise your heart and your imagination.
 During these workshops you will learn creative thinking skills and how to ignite and sustain your approach to leadership.

 Get yourself to Margaret River, and from there, everything is included.
 Beautiful meals and accommodation, walks along the stunning Cape to Cape, daily yoga, a painting lesson with an acclaimed local artist, creativity, reflection and learning sessions, and a coaching session post the retreat to embed your actions going forward.

 new leadership programme

 My colleague, Jaine Edge and I are collaborating once again to bring you a new leadership programme:

 Moving into Management – a six month programme.

 Our first cohort filled up in less than 48 hours.
-We are now taking nominations for the second cohort of this programme.
+We are now taking enrolments for our third cohort.

 This programme is all that you hope a leadership programme would be:

 - face to face modules, supported by online learning to enhance the pre and post work of each module;